In this article

 Some key components of an expense analysis include:

-• Categorization of Expenses: Breaking down costs into categories like operational, fixed, and variable expenses.
+• Categorization of expenses: Breaking down costs into categories like operational, fixed, and variable expenses.

-• Trend Analysis: Identifying patterns in spending to help forecast and manage future expenses.
+• Trend analysis: Identifying patterns in spending to help forecast and manage future expenses.

-• Comparison with Benchmarks: Comparing expenses to industry averages or internal benchmarks to assess if spending is excessive.
+• Comparison with benchmarks: Comparing expenses to industry averages or internal benchmarks to assess if spending is excessive.

 Why Is Expense Analysis Important for Your Business?